gtax-dev/gtav-glb-to-ydr/README.md

 dictionary, and a `.ycd` clip when the GLB has animation), using the gtax.dev API.
 It can also inspect a GLB or render a quick PNG preview without spending any convert quota.

-It is a thin HTTP client for the public `v-glb-to-ydr` service; all the heavy lifting (the GTA binary format work) happens server-side.

 ```
 gtav-glb-to-ydr -i model.glb                       # convert -> model.zip